 Doctors perform specific evaluation tests on women, which can range from simple ovulation calendars to analyzing hormone levels and imaging tests.
 These specific evaluation tests can include:

-- Sonohysterogram (SHG): A noninvasive procedure in which an ultrasound is used to check the size and shape of the uterus, and to detect benign lumps of muscle (myomas or fibroids), the uterine lining (endometrium), and ovarian cysts.
+- Sonohysterogram (SHG): A noninvasive procedure in which an ultrasound is used to check the size and shape of the uterus, and to detect benign lumps of muscle (myomas or fibroids), the uterine lining (endometrium), and ovaries for antral follicle count (AFC) and cysts.

-- Diagnostic Laparoscopy: A minimally invasive surgery in which the doctor examines the internal pelvis and abdominal organs through a small telescope and checks whether the tubes are open
+- Diagnostic Laparoscopy: A minimally invasive surgery in which the doctor examines the internal pelvis and abdominal organs through a small telescope and checks whether the tubes are open.
+If abnormalities are found they can often be treated at the same time the diagnostic laparoscopy is performed.
+This is called an operative laparascopy.

-Specific testing for men often includes performing at least two semen analyses, which reveals the male’s sperm count, sperm movement and shape.
+Specific testing for men often includes performing at least two semen analyses which reveals the man’s sperm count, sperm motility and shape.
 Refer to our Infertility Diagnosis section for more information.

 Type of Fertility Treatments

 1. In Vitro Fertilization (IVF) is a reproductive technology in which a doctor removes eggs from the ovaries with a small needle passed through the top of the vagina.
 The extracted eggs are then combined with prepared semen inside the lab – starting the process of fertilization.
-After this happens, the resulting embryo is placed back into the uterus via a small catheter passed through the cervix where the embryo implants and develops.
+After this happens, the resulting embryo is placed back into the uterus through a small catheter passed through the cervix.

-3. Intra Cytosplasmic Sperm Injection (ICSI) is a procedure in which the doctor injects a single sperm into each egg, using a microscope and sophisticated instruments to perform the procedure.
+2. Intra Cytosplasmic Sperm Injection (ICSI) is a procedure in which the doctor injects a single sperm into each egg, using a microscope and sophisticated instruments to perform the procedure.
 ICSI is performed as part of the IVF treatment cycle.
-It can increase the chance offertilization and is often recommended when the male partner has a low sperm count.
-In fact, ICSI has given new hope to men who have been previously diagnosed with male infertility.
-For males with absolutely no sperm, doctors can perform Donor Insemination (DI), in which donor sperm is placed inside the uterus via a procedure called intrauterine insemination.
+It can increase the chance of fertilization and is often recommended when the male partner has poor sperm quality.
+In fact, ICSI is a very effective treatment for men who have been diagnosed with male infertility.
+For males with absolutely no sperm in the ejaculate, sperm can sometimes be surgically retrieved from the testicle or epididymis.
+Doctors can also perform Donor Insemination (DI), in which donor sperm is placed inside the uterus via a procedure called intrauterine insemination.